nuvolo/sincronia/README.md

 }
 ```

+If you find that your config is getting too large, you can use typical nodejs techniques for splitting it into smaller modules and loading them into the `sinc.config.js`.

 ### There are WAY too many files in here! 😱

 #### OR

 ### I'm not seeing all my code files! 😡

-When you first set up your project, you may notice you may have more files than you want to manage or not enough.
+When you first set up your project, you may notice you may have more files than you want to manage or some files are missing.
 This can be easily resolved by tweaking your `includes` and `excludes` section of your `sinc.config.js`.
 Sincronia attempts to establish sane defaults for these values [here](https://github.com/nuvolo/sincronia/blob/master/packages/core/src/defaultManifestConfig.ts).

-If you think there is something wrong with the default setup, feel free to submit a pull request! 🐙
+If you think there is something wrong with the default setup, feel free to submit a pull request! 🐙👍

 The `excludes` and `includes` sections in your `sinc.config.js` act as additions to that default setting.
 You can override parts of it or turn parts of it off.